Lisa Armstrong (writer): Journalism

 In 2000, Armstrong was the fashion journalist chosen by the Fashion Museum, Bath to choose that year's most representative outfit for their Dress of the Year collection.
 She decided on the green chiffon dress designed by Donatella Versace and famously worn by Jennifer Lopez.
 Armstrong used her expertise to argue that this dress, which received a great deal of media attention through being worn by Lopez, Geri Halliwell, and others, represented "some kind of high water mark in the current symbiosis between fashion and celebrity."
 She is known for accessibly written articles which show a keen eye and a sense of wit, and for being unafraid to express controversial opinions, such as criticising the Yves Saint Laurent brand for its multiple name changes.
 Since 2015, she has also written a beauty column in The Telegraph.

 Armstrong was appointed Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours for services to fashion.

 Novels

 Armstrong has written four novels.
-ELLE reviewed her first novel, Front Row, as "Has all the juice of a Jackie Collins plus the kind of fash pack details that Armstrong, as fashion features director at Vogue, knows all about."
+Elle reviewed her first novel, Front Row, as "Has all the juice of a Jackie Collins plus the kind of fash pack details that Armstrong, as fashion features director at Vogue, knows all about."
 In contrast, the Birmingham Post thought it was amusing, affectionate and indulgent.
 Armstrong herself commented on Front Row: "It would've been hypocritical of me to do a complete annihilation job.
 I still work in that world and although it can be absurd and stupid sometimes I just found it funnier the more I observed and wrote about it."

 Her other novels are Dead Stylish (2001), Bad Manors (2004) and Déjà View (2005).

-Personal life

-Armstrong has two grown up children with her husband, Paul.
-She also has a long haired dog of Cuban origin.